Author: taorsi

 To volunteer to lead, send an email to hikes@coostrails.com.

 Hike Description: The whole hike goes from Sunset Bay Day Use Area, along the coast through Shore Acres up toward the Simpson Reef Overlook.
 From there we’ll continue to Simpson Reef and then cross the road to the Pack Trail connector, and on to Cape Arago.
+That will be a good spot to have lunch.
 Then you can return either by the same route or along the road as far as the Simpson Reef overlook, returning the same way you came.
 The total hike is about 8.5 miles if we take the shortcuts across the field at Shore Acres and the group campground at Sunset Bay.

 Short Hike–This will just go to Shore Acres and back.
 It will be under four miles, all pretty level.
 I need a volunteer to lead the short hike…or you will need to return on your own.